CHECKOUT OUR NEW PROGRAMS

 The simple answer to this is Yes!
 The children will have open access to the painting easels each day.
 And, although we have smocks, children tend to find them disruptive to their creative process and do not wear them.
 Play clothes are highly encouraged.
 Please do not send children to school in their best outfits.
 All our paint is supposed to be washable, yet some colors tend to stain.
 We will also go out on the playground each day, weather permitting.

-Our preschool is a half day program that runs for 10 month from September to mid June.
-We offer a 4 week summer camp for our preschoolers, as well as various camps for school aged students.
-We also offer parents night out, art classes, music classes, Spanish classes for elementary aged children and much more!
+Our preschool is a half-day program that runs for 10 months from September to mid-June.
+We offer a 4-6 week summer camp for our preschoolers as well as, parents' night out, art classes, music classes, Spanish classes for elementary-aged children, and virtual classes!

 What preschool curriculum do you use?
 Do you offer programs for older children?